ni/data-record-ad/docs/IO Plugin Tutorial/2 - Random Number Logger.md

 # IO Plugin Tutorial
 This is part 2 of a five part tutorial.
+It walks through the development of an IO plugin that reads numeric values (double custom data type) and saves them to a text file.
+It is meant to be used with the _Random Number Generator_ IO plugin.

 [Return to Table of Contents](./IO%20Plugin%20Tutorial.md#table-of-contents)